BPMSoftwareSolutions/package-builder/packages/renderx-mono-repo/.logs/ci-cd-fixes-summary.md

 ✅ **CI/CD Pipeline is now FIXED and PRODUCTION READY**

-Both issues have been identified and resolved:
+All three issues have been identified and resolved:
 1. renderx-mono-repo is now properly excluded from guardrails validation
 2. TypeScript declarations are now properly generated for repo-dashboard
+3. Conductor service now uses correct npm scripts in docker-compose.yml

 The CI/CD pipeline will now pass all quality gates and complete successfully on the next push to the main branch.
+The Docker container will also start successfully with all services operational.

 ---